-Assignments are spread out across course modules, which include required readings, guizzes, video lectures, and online discussions.
+Assignments are spread out across course modules, which include required readings, video lectures, weekly guizzes, and online discussions.
 Furthermore, each course unit will have a take-home exam.
-See page 2 for more about the course requirements.
+See page 3 for more about the course requirements.

 The total possible score may vary from assignment to assignment.
 However, each assignment's raw score is normalized a scale from o to 100.
 Unless you are notified of otherwise, the grading scale is as follows: